-LIMITED DEVELOPMENT AREA - An area: with a housing density ranging from one dwelling unit per five acres up to four dwelling units per acre; with a public water or sewer system; that is not dominated by agricultural land, wetland, forests, barren land, surface water, or open space; or that is less than 20 acres and otherwise qualifies as an intensely developed area under the definition in this Chapter.
+LIMITED DEVELOPMENT AREA - an area:

+- a.
+That is developed in low or moderate intensity uses and contains areas of natural plant and animal habitat; and - b.
+Where the quantity of runoff has not been substantially altered or impaired; - Limited development area includes an area: - a.
+With a housing density ranging from one dwelling unit per five acres up to four dwelling units per acre - b.
+With public water or sewer system; - c.
+That is not dominated by agricultural land, wetland, forest, barren land, surface water, or open space; or - d.
+That is less than 20 acres and otherwise qualifies as an intensely developed area under the definition in this Chapter.